Morning, Tuesday, 10th December 2019

 It follows the Science and Technology Committee’s report on the mental health impacts of social media - which found that social media exacerbated online harms including negative body image and cyberbullying.

-Further sessions consider progress that has been made towards protecting children’s privacy online and what further support is needed, one year on from the Data Protection Act.
+One year on from the Data Protection Act, further sessions consider progress that has been made toward protecting children’s privacy online and what further support might be needed.

 Discussion will reflect the practicalities of age verification technology - including protections on the collection and use of data, and the effects on the business models of online companies and services, as well as concerns about a disproportionate impact on start-ups affecting their ability to compete in the digital markets.

-We also expect discussion on issues of how to define what is harmful, especially when the content is not illegal, as well as enforceability issues and whose responsibility this should be - and concerns about age verification technology restriction of access to information potentially stifling freedom of expression.
+We also expect discussion on issues of how to define what is harmful, especially when the content is not illegal, as well as enforceability issues and whose responsibility this should be - and concerns about age verification technology, with restriction of access to information potentially stifling freedom of expression.